Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 One strategy I employed out of many to facilitate gaining clarity in such a short time, was to actually use time much more deliberately by employing the easy-to-use time block method.

-Special Note: Reminder here that when dealing with complexity, easy-to-use tools are the key.
-I urge you not to underestimate or disregard simple techniques and methods like the time block method and others, just because they seem “simple” or “easy”.
+Special Note: The time-block method is a fairly common, easy-to-use tool and that’s why it was perfect for this scenario.
+When dealing with complexity, easy-to-use tools are the key.
+I urge you not to underestimate or disregard simple techniques and methods just because they seem “simple” or “easy”.
 Quoting the esteemed Ralph Waldo Emerson: “… to be simple is to be great”!
 Don’t add more complexity for yourself!
-Remember you’re trying to reduce complexity, keep it simple!
+Remember you’re trying to reduce complexity, keep it simple.

-A popular productivity technique, time blocks break work into time segments often down to the minutes and hours which allows you to focus max effort for smaller periods of time.
+Time blocks are popular because they help you break work into time segments often down to the minutes and hours which allows you to focus max effort for smaller periods of time.

-In my case, I knew I had approximately 3 months before I needed to present a plan on the way ahead that was clear and understandable for myself, my team, and my executives.
-So I used time blocks to deliberately, efficiently focus max effort in a short amount of time.
+In my case, I knew I was crunched for time and had approximately 3 months before I needed to present a plan on the way ahead that was clear and understandable for myself, my team, and my executives.
+So I needed a method that was super time efficient.

 〉 Leader Time Block (2 weeks to 30 days)